 long-term exposure to heavy metals can have carcinogenic, central and peripheral nervous system and circulatory effects.

-Images of Contents of Water Test Kit
+Image of Water Test Kit and contents

 The above information is provided for general